 It depends where you are!
 Zack and Mike described this year’s monsoon for southern Arizona as “generational,” meaning once in a generation.
 It’s not over yet, but possible that the overall monsoon rainfall in Arizona will end up being the highest on record

 [July 1–August 22, 2021 precipitation shown as a percent of the average July 1–August 22, based on 1979–2020.
 Brown indicates where precipitation has been less than average; green is greater than average.
-Figure by NOAA Climate; data from CPC Unified data.]
+Figure by NOAA Climate; data from CPC Unified data.

 While this will help with the ongoing drought in the southwest, in many regions the precipitation deficit has been building for a long time.
 The current drought outlooks

 [Precipitation accumulation over the past 12 months, shown as a percent of the average mid-August through mid-August total.
 Despite the monsoon rainfall this year, much of the region is still in a precipitation deficit.
 Average is based on 1979–2020 using CPC Unified data.
 Figure by NOAA Climate.

 , published in the Bulletin of the American Meteorological Society by David Adams and Andrew Comrie, provides a comprehensive overview of the North American Monsoon and related research through the late 20th

 as this year, to this year shows temperature between July 1 and August 23 were on average more than 2 degrees F warmer.